simbrain/simbraindocs/src/docs/network/connections/sparse.md

 **Density**.
 What percentage of the total possible connections should be created (0 = no connections; 1 = all possible connections).

 **Equalize Efferents.**  If true, each source neuron will have exactly the same number of outgoing "efferent" synapses.
-That is, each source will connect to the same number of targets.
-If you have 10 source neurons and 10 target neurons, and 50% sparsity, then each source neuron will connect to exactly 5 targets.
+That is, each source will connect to the same number of targets, which is density times number of target neurons.
+- Example 1: If you have 10 source neurons and 10 target neurons, and 50% sparsity, then each source neuron should connect to exactly 5 targets.
-- True (Fixed case): Each neuron has the same, predetermined number of outgoing connections (efferents), ensuring uniformity.
+- Example 2.
+Due to rounding, if you have 10 source neurons and 11 target neurons, and 50% density, then each source neuron should still connect to exactly 5 targets.

 **Self Connection**.
 If checked, self connections are allowed.